markmelvin/pyQA400/readme.txt

 Testing the Python Application
 ------------------------------

-You'll notice that the build.bat script copied both the QAConnectionManager.dll as well as the QAAnalyzer.exe to the Python directory.
-This appears to be required unless you want to mess with the C# Global Assembly Cache (GAC).
-An alternative approach would be to make a small py2exe'd "launcher" application and keep the QAConnectionManager.dll and QAAnalyzer.exe in the same folder as that launcher .exe - but I have yet to dig more into this to properly figure this out.

-For now, because the Python script is launched by "python.exe", the QAConnectionManager.dll and a copy of the QAAnalyzer.exe application must reside in that folder to be automatically found by .NET, or it must be installed in the GAC.
-Again, this will be fixed eventually such that neither file needs to be copied to the Python directory.
+If you built everything from scratch, it should "just work" at this point.

-So, if you did not build from scratch, but went for the binaries approach, you must do the following manually before attempting to run any of the test applications:
+If you did not build from scratch, but went for the pre-built binaries approach, you must do the following manually before attempting to run any of the test applications:

-- Copy QAConnectionManager.dll from the "dependencies" folder in this repository, and QAAnalyzer.exe from your installed application directory to your Python folder alongside python.exe
 - Copy pyQA400.pyd and QA400API.dll from the "binaries" folder in this repository to the same folder as the Python script you are attempting to run

+- If you are attempting to run a script of your own that is not in the "python" folder chances are it will crash when trying to resolve the QAConnectionManager.dll as by default the samples augment the search path with the "dependencies" folder and the local script folder.
+To fix this, simply copy QAConnectionManager.dll from the "dependencies" folder in this repository to the same directory as your Python script and ensure you use the "AddToSearchPath" API function as shown in the samples to augment the .NET search path with your local script folder.

 Now run: